Scottsdale Police Officers are essential to the City of Scottsdale community - patrolling the city to protect life and property,

 Trainees serve an 18-month probationary period from the date of hire.

-The process is nearly identical to that for new recruits, and includes written and physical testing, interviews, background check as well as a medical examination, psychological evaluation and drug/alcohol screening.
+physical assessment, as well as a medical examination, psychological evaluation and drug/alcohol screening but

-Out-of-state candidates should plan on a minimum of three visits to Arizona (at your expense) to complete the testing, background and conditional testing process.
+Out-of-state waiver candidates should plan on a minimum of two visits to Arizona (at candidate's expense) to complete the background investigation phase including physical fitness assessment, and conditional testing process.